-The Company accounts for grants of stock options and restricted stock to employees, including members of the board of directors, based on their grant date fair value and recognizes compensation expense over their vesting period.
-The Company estimates the fair value of stock options as of the date of grant using the Black-Scholes option pricing model and restricted stock based on the fair value of the underlying common stock as determined by management or the value of the services provided, whichever is more readily determinable.
+The Company accounts for grants of stock options, restricted stock awards and restricted stock units to employees, including members of the board of directors, based on their grant date fair value and recognizes compensation expense over their vesting period.
+The Company estimates the fair value of stock options as of the date of grant using the Black-Scholes option pricing model and restricted stock awards and restricted stock units based on the fair value of the underlying common stock as determined by management or the value of the services provided, whichever is more readily determinable.

 Stock-based compensation expense represents the cost of the grant date fair value of employee stock option grants recognized over the requisite service period of the awards (usually the vesting period) on a straight-line basis, net of estimated forfeitures.
-The expense is adjusted for actual forfeitures at year end.
-Stock-based compensation expense recognized in the financial statements is based on awards that are ultimately expected to vest.
+The expense is adjusted for actual forfeitures as they occur.